 Gordon MacKay, CISSP

-Prior to joining Digital Defense, he held several research and development leadership positions at Alcatel USA in Dallas Texas.
-In his last assignment at Alcatel, he led the Call Server Database Team with the inception and design of a real time in-memory database that is used in the Alcatel Softswitch.
-During his tenure at Alcatel, Gordon designed numerous telecommunications features inclusive of call processing as well as platform features.
+Prior to joining DDI, MacKay held several research and development leadership positions at Alcatel USA and led the Call Server Database Team with the inception and design of a real time in-memory database used in the Alcatel Softswitch.

-Gordon holds a bachelor's degree in Electrical Engineering, Computer Engineering from McGill University, Montreal Canada.
-He has received several academic scholarships during his studies.
+He holds a Bachelor's degree in Electrical Engineering, Computer Engineering from McGill University, Montreal Canada.
+MacKay serves as a Distinguished Fellow for the Ponemon Institute.

 08/03/2015 » CVE-2015-5600

 The kbdint_next_device function in auth2-chall.c in sshd in OpenSSH through 6.9 does not properly restrict the processing of keyboard-interactive devices within a single connection, which makes it easier for remote attackers to conduct brute-force attacks or cause a denial of service (CPU consumption) via a long and duplicative list in the ssh -oKbdInteractiveDevices option, as demonstrated by a modified client that provides a different password for each pam element on this list.
 [READ ME]